bterwijn/invocation_tree/README.md

 # Quick Sort #

-Another good example of divide-and-conquer is the recursive quicksort algorithm.
+Another nice example of divide-and-conquer is the recursive quicksort algorithm.
 It works by choosing a pivot element and dividing the list into elements smaller than the pivot and elements larger than the pivot.
 Each of these sublists is then quicksorted in the same way.
-When a sublist has zero or one element, it is already sorted.
-Finally, the sorted sublists are combined with the pivot to produce the fully sorted list.
+When we get to the point a sublist has zero or one element, it is already sorted.
+Finally, these sorted sublists are then combined with the pivot to produce the fully sorted list.

 ```python
 import invocation_tree as ivt